Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Four-sublattice transformation of the Kitaev model

 \section{Four-sublattice transformation of the Kitaev model}

 In this appendix, we demonstrate that the FM and AFM Kitaev Hamiltonians are connected by a unitary transformation corresponding to a sublattice-dependent spin rotation, as introduced in Sec.~\ref{sec:Model}.
+Importantly, the four-sublattice transformation is an exact unitary mapping of the spin operators.
+As a result, it holds for the spin-$S$ Kitaev Hamiltonian for arbitrary $S$, independent of the Schwinger boson framework.
+Therefore, once the AFM Kitaev model is solved within SBMFT, the corresponding FM solution and its dynamical properties can be obtained without additional approximations by applying this transformation.

 We consider the honeycomb lattice, which is enlarged into a four-sublattice magnetic unit cell labeled A, B, C, and D, as shown in Fig.~\ref{fig:four_sub}.
 The AFM Kitaev Hamiltonian is given by

 where $K$ denotes a positive constant.
 To map Eq.~\eqref{eq:AFM Kitaev} onto its FM counterpart, we apply the sublattice-dependent unitary transformation to the spin located at site $i$ belonging to the sublattice $\Lambda$ as